 Congratulations on your new LEED home!
 If you are thinking about building in the Hyde Park, Mt.
 Lookout, Oakley, Mt.
 Adams, OTR or Columbia Tusculum areas, you might have already heard about the tax abatement in the City of Cincinnati.
 When you build a new home or invest in renovations, your property taxes can go up.
-The City of Cincinnati has a Residential Property Tax Abatement program that allows owners to pay taxes on the pre-improvement value of their property for 10-15 years.
-Property tax abatement is available for any increased valuation that results from improvements to the property for new construction and renovation.
+The City of Cincinnati has a Residential Property Tax Abatement program that potentially allows owners to pay taxes on the pre-improvement value of their property for 10-15 years.
+There are caps to these tax abatements now.
+Please review the link from the City of Cincinnati above to see where your home would qualify as the rules are changing rapidly with the city.
+This information could be out to date at any time so please check with the Hamilton County Auditor or City of Cincinnati for complete and accurate details on the abatement program.

 Once the project is complete and all permits are closed, the homeowner will need to submit a “Residential CRA Application” to the city of Cincinnati.
 Here are the steps to take: